Nielsvanbree/Pineapple-Engine/README.md

   productId: "product_01GECZJH68H1DG0CG7WCGZ2818",
   userId: "user_01GEFNPWNYA14CYQ4YN5H3JHEJ"
 };
+const options = {
+  executorUsername: "user_01GEFNPWNYA14CYQ4YN5H3JHEJ" // userId that performs the update };

 const { entity: newPayment } = await Payment.dynamodb.update(
   updateParams,
+  options,
-  "user_01GEFNPWNYA14CYQ4YN5H3JHEJ", // userId that performs the update (params) => {
+  (params) => {
     // Callback with the constructed params object as a value that will be send to the DynamoDB update command.
 You can change the object any way you like at this point and the output should always be a valid params object that the DynamoDB update command can understand.
     // Use this callback if you need to overwrite any standard Pineapple Engine behaviour, for example to dynamically change the automatically generated paymentId if your id is dependent on any business logic.